Can you go solar with a low credit score?

 • Payment history: One of the best things you can do for your credit is to ensure you pay bills on time.
 Set reminders for due dates, and if you foresee an issue paying a credit card or another bill, reach out to your creditor or bank as soon as possible.
 Sometimes they can work with you if you give them a heads-up.

-• Credit utilization: The percentage of your available credit you're using has a big impact on your credit score.
-If you have high credit card balances, paying off debt will help your credit score go up.
-By making a budget and setting aside any extra money to pay down your debt, you can positively impact your debt-to-income ratio, which is what many lenders look at when considering loan approval.
+• Credit utilization: The percentage of your available credit you use has a significant impact on your credit score.
+If you have high credit card balances, paying them off will help your credit score improve.
+By creating a budget and setting aside extra money to pay down your debt, you can improve your debt-to-income ratio, which many lenders consider when evaluating loan approval.

-• Credit history: If you don't have a long credit history, lenders don't know if you have a good track record using credit cards and making on-time payments.
+• Credit history: If you don't have a long credit history, lenders don't know whether you have a good track record with credit cards and on-time payments.
 If you have a low credit score, you can check out secured credit cards, which are easier to get because you essentially fund the card with a deposit.
-They can be an excellent way to build up credit if you don't have a credit card already.
+They can be an excellent way to build credit if you don't already have a credit card.

 Keep your personal information secure.